 With Art now on board, we would take the techniques as songwriters and instrumentalists we had worked to perfect and begin to carve out a prog-rock nirvana that would be the vehicle which would showcase our skills and new progressive sound.
-Fusing melodic prog-rock orchestrations and unique time signatures, our sound was powered by haunting vocal melodies, screaming guitars, and intricate arrangements.
+Fusing melodic prog-rock orchestrations and unique time signatures.
+Our sound would be powered by haunting vocal melodies, screaming guitars, and intricate arrangements.
 It wasn’t long before we could finally take Crimson Fable’s newly crafted music into the studio.

 The remaining unfinished songs would not see the light of day for several years.
 I finally decided to dust them off and commit to completing the unfinished album.
 These tracks would include the songs “Welcome to Glittertown” and the epic guitar piece “El Lione”.

-In completing the unfinished album, I would now put to use my skills as a producer and engineer and take my new pallet in ProTools.
-Cutting, pasting, and editing track after track of music, the challenge became building a cohesive theme for the album.
+In completing the unfinished album, I would now put to use my skills as a producer and engineer and take my new pallet of ProTools, cutting, pasting, and editing track after track of music, the challenge became building a cohesive theme for the album.

 The finished product would highlight the skills and passions of four very gifted musicians at the pinnacle of our creativity.
-Once it was completed, the album was simply titled Fragments.
+Once it was completed, the 6 song album would simply be titled, Fragments.
 It was released in 1998.